 I’ve written before about having a tiny refrigerator aboard Barefoot Gal.
 And so I don’t refrigerate anything that I don’t have to.
+And that includes mayonnaise.

 Most Americans – and, as far as I know, Canadians – are used to hearing that mayonnaise must be refrigerated or you’ll get a nasty case of food poisoning.

 But many cruisers don’t refrigerate mayonnaise/Miracle Whip, instead using the “clean spoon rule.”
 Basically, you absolutely never, ever put anything other than a perfectly clean spoon in the jar of mayo.
 No wiping a knife on a slice of bread then putting it back in the jar for a second dip.
 No using the spoon you used to first scoop the tuna out of the can.
 And no using a knife that you just sort of wiped off on a rag.
 It has to be clean.

 An alternative that we prefer is to use squeeze bottles and never, ever touch the opening with anything – fingers, food, rags, anything.
 I’m talking about manufacturer squeeze bottles, not ones that you transfer the mayo into.
 The manufacturer squeeze bottles are germ-free to start with, so as long as you don’t introduce bacteria there won’t be any – and commercial mayonnaise and Miracle Whip have a number of preservatives in them, too.

 While we don’t refrigerate the mayonnaise container, we still do refrigerate any dishes made with mayonnaise such as potato salad since in those the mayo has come in contact with other foods and is “contaminated.”
 Well, not really contaminated . . . but mixed with other things which might have bacteria that would grow in the mayo.